-Here in the skilled labor and engineering divisions at SkillsetGroup, we often see candidates career-switch back and forth between aerospace industry and the medical device manufacturing industries.
+Here in the skilled labor and engineering divisions at SkillsetGroup, we often see candidates making a career transition in engineering back and forth between aerospace industry and the medical device manufacturing industries.

 Workers have always migrated between these industries; the regulatory burdens of the Federal Aviation Administration for aircraft and the Food and Drug Administration for medical devices mean both industries require a level of meticulousness and compliance not required in other manufacturing and engineering jobs.